Wayfarer545/aps_search/README.md

 Got it?
 Ok, now you are ready to start container.

-The best way to that is to use Docker-compose.
+The best way is to use Docker-compose.
 Example of docker-compose.yml:
 ```yml
 version: '3.6'